 Takings Conference 2014 at UC Davis School of Law

 17th Annual Conference on Litigating Takings Challenges to Land Use and Environmental Regulations

-September 19, 2014 – The Georgetown University Law Center, along with the Vermont Law School and the UC Davis School of Law, are sponsoring this conference that will explore the regulatory takings issue as it relates to land use and environmental regulation.
-In addition to offering a basic education in modern takings law, the conference brings together a diverse group of leading scholars and experienced practitioners to discuss cutting-edge issues raised by recent decisions and pending court cases.
-Some of the topics to be discussed include the practical implications of the Supreme Court's 5 to 4 decision in Koontz v.
+September 19, 2014 – The Georgetown University Law Center, along with the Vermont Law School and the UC Davis School of Law, sponsored this conference that explored the regulatory takings issue as it relates to land use and environmental regulation.
+In addition to offering a basic education in modern takings law, the conference brought together a diverse group of leading scholars and experienced practitioners to discuss cutting-edge issues raised by recent decisions and pending court cases.
+Some of the topics discussed included the practical implications of the Supreme Court's 5 to 4 decision in Koontz v.
 St. Johns Water Management District for state and local government land use standards and procedures.
-The conference will also address the potential effects of the Supreme Court's decision in Marvin M. Brandt Revocable Trust v.
+The conference also addressed the potential effects of the Supreme Court's decision in Marvin M. Brandt Revocable Trust v.
 United States on the Rails to Trails program in the western United States.
-National experts will also discuss the new, hotly contested idea of using the eminent domain power to take over underwater residential mortgages.
-Other major topics will include the potential takings issues associated with water management and possible takings claims that may arise from efforts to adapt to climate change.
-CLE accreditation will be requested for 8.5 CLE credit hours (60-minute hour).
+National experts also discussed the new, hotly contested idea of using the eminent domain power to take over underwater residential mortgages.
+Other major topics included the potential takings issues associated with water management and possible takings claims that may arise from efforts to adapt to climate change.
+CLE accreditation was requested for 8.5 CLE credit hours (60-minute hour).

-Additional information, including registration information, a conference schedule, and a list of speakers can be found here.
+Additional information, including the conference schedule and list of speakers, can be found here.